 At 365F, you will vaporize and take in even more THC, because terpenes such as Limonene will boost the absorption of THC via the mouth and mucous membranes.
 The result is an intense and energetic high.

 And finally, vaporizing at about 430F is best suited for relieving deep-pain, as it gives your body a deep relaxing high.
 CBC along with the terpene linalool will provide this relaxing, body-wide effect.

-VaporFi has everything you need to vape dry herbs.
+VaporFi has everything you need to vape dry herb.
 Explore our collection of temperature controlled vapes and get started today.